 - A: Objective testing is done for measuring a young child’s prescription.
 Additionally, symbols or a Tumbling E chart can be used to assess a young child’s visual acuity.

-Q: We often discuss vision problems as they relate to sitting in a classroom, but what about the playground or vision acuity’s effect on socialization and play?
-Hand eye coordination – pursuits being able to effectively track large objects like balls.
+- Q: We often discuss vision problems as they relate to sitting in a classroom, but what about on the playground or the effect on visual acuity on socialization and play?

 - A: A child may experience problems with hand-eye coordination or depth perception which make playing sports more difficult.
 For example, difficulty with being able to effectively track objects like balls.